damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## Choosing starting resources
-After choosing the leader cards the players will be prompted to choose their starting resources, following the configuration file's settings.
+After choosing the leader cards the players is prompted to choose their starting resources, following the configuration file's settings.

 The client is sent the amount of resources and the resource types the player has to choose from (see TODO).
 Every player will have to choose the resources before the match's turns can start, thereby concluding the setup phase.

 The `shelves` field is a standard [resource container map](#common-data-structures)

-Error messages will be fired in these situations:
+Error messages are fired in these situations:
 1. `ErrAction` message, with reason `LATE_SETUP_ACTION` - the request message is sent too late (the setup phase is already concluded)
 2. `ErrObjectNotOwned` - the request message contains resource container IDs that are not owned the player
 3. `ErrNoSuchEntity` - a resource type that doesn't exist is specified